MicrosoftDocs/fabric-docs/docs/data-warehouse/data-warehousing.md

 1. You can't query tables that are partitioned or the tables with renamed columns.

-1. You can't load case sensitive tables to data warehouse (i.e.., Cat, cat and CAT are all read as the same table name by SQL); doing so causes the data warehouse to fail.
+1. You can't load case sensitive tables to data warehouse (for example, "Cat", "cat", and "CAT" are all read as the same table name by SQL).
+Duplicate table names can cause the data warehouse to fail.
 Use unique table and file names for all items in a warehouse.

 1. Data should be in parquet, delta or .csv format.